konecnyjakub/mytester/README.md

 ### Colorized output

-Automated tests runner can print results with colors, but it is not enabled but default.
+Automated tests runner can print results with colors, but it is not enabled by default.
 To use colors just pass argument *--colors* to the script.

 ```bash
 ./vendor/bin/mytester tests/unit --colors